ml-tuw/ml-tuw.github.io/teaching/sose23/projects/projects_pw/kernel_methods_large_scale.md

 1. Split the training data in reasonable size chunks (e.g. 2000 graphs each) on which kernel methods are empirically fast
 2. Train SVM/SVR on each chunk independently, using multiple graph kernels.
-3. Ensemble the trained models using a Voting scheme or a simple model such as linear regression to obtain a global model.
+3. Ensemble the trained models using a voting scheme or a simple model such as linear regression to obtain a global model.
 4. Optimize the approach such that a leaderboard position can be achieved, where you can write 'Hardware: My Laptop'